nrfconnect/sdk-nrf/samples/nrf9160/aws_fota/README.rst

 CONFIG_MQTT_BROKER_HOSTNAME - AWT IoT MQTT broker hostname By default, the sample uses nRF Cloud's MQTT broker.
    Change this value to AWS IoT's MQTT broker.
-   To find the address of the AWS IoT MQTT broker, open the AWS IoT console, go to :guilabel:`Settings` and read the endpoint under :guilabel:`Device data endpoint`.
+   To find the address of the AWS IoT MQTT broker, open the AWS IoT console, go to :guilabel:`Settings` and read the endpoint under **Device data endpoint**.

 .. _CONFIG_USE_CUSTOM_CLIENT_ID: